gravitational/teleport/docs/4.3/openssh_teleport.md

 We consider the "recording proxy mode" to be less secure for two reasons:

 + It grants additional privileges to the Teleport proxy.
-In the default mode, the proxy stores no secrets and cannot "see" the decrypted data.
+In the default "node recording" mode, the proxy stores no secrets and cannot "see" the decrypted data.
 This makes a proxy less critical to the security of the overall cluster.
 But if an attacker gains physical access to a proxy node running in the "recording" mode, they will be able to see the decrypted traffic and client keys stored in proxy's process memory.

-+ Recording proxy mode requires the SSH agent forwarding.
++ Recording proxy mode requires the use of SSH agent forwarding.
 Agent forwarding is required because without it, a proxy will not be able to establish the 2nd connection to the destination node.

 Teleport proxy should be available to clients, and be setup with TLS.

-Teleport OpenSSH supports
+Teleport OpenSSH supports:

 + FQDN `ec2-user@ip-172-31-14-137.us-west-2.compute.internal`
-+ IPv4 `root@184.45.45.30`
++ IPv4 `ubuntu@184.45.45.30`
 + IPv6 `root@2001:db8::2`

 ## Setting up OpenSSH Recording Proxy Mode